 Verizon features four unlimited plans, offering a different set of benefits that could appeal to you, depending what you’re looking for from your monthly cell phone plan.
 A recent reshuffle means that Verizon's Play More is the best plan if you enjoy streaming media to your phone.
 Meanwhile, AT&T features a trio of unlimited tiers.
 Unfortunately, the cheapest plans from either of these two carriers contain too many restrictions.

-This summer, T-Mobile folded Sprint into its operations, and the latter's unlimited plans disappeared.
-(Existing Sprint customers got to keep their plans.)
-To include more of the best unlimited data plan options, we've expanded our search beyond the major wireless carriers to include Visible, Google Fi, and Mint — a trio of carriers offering unlimited plans that will appeal to different types of shoppers.
+To include more of the best unlimited data plan options now that Sprint is a part of T-Mobile, we've expanded our search beyond the major wireless carriers to include Visible, Google Fi, Mint and Xfinity Wi-Fi — four carriers offering unlimited plans that will appeal to different types of shoppers.
+We've also added prepaid options, now that prepaid customers at Verizon and AT&T can get 5G coverage.

 T-Mobile only offers unlimited data to individuals at this point (unless you opt for the carrier's prepaid plans), but Verizon and AT&T continue to offer tiered data plans that cost a little less than their unlimited data plans.
-The best tiered option is Verizon's 5GB a plan, which costs $55 a month with an autopay discount.
+The best tiered option is Verizon's 5GB a plan, which costs $55 a month with an autopay discount, especially with AT&T offering just a single tiered data plan.

 The best unlimited data plans you can get today